 In some instances, the seriousness of the allegation may be such that interim administrative action must be taken prior to completion of the inquiry.
-Such an action will be recommended by the committee or designated individual conducting the inquiry and will require approval of the Vice President for Research and Economic Development.
+Such an action will be recommended by the board of inquiry and will require approval of the Vice President for Research and Economic Development.
 In no way should such an action be considered in any deliberations as to the guilt of the respondent.